January 7th, 2022

 There are individuals who spend their lives searching for their calling.
 Presence is purpose.
 It’s also an opportunity to contribute to the growth of the world, and your own.
-Understanding yours will give insight into what you may want to pour your life energy into.
+Understanding your purpose will give insight into what you want to pour your life energy into.
 Otherwise, it’s probably not your calling if you are not willing to invest in it, mind, body, and soul.

 “The two most important days in life are the day you’re born and the day you find out why.”Mark Twain